Greater Cleveland Regional Transit Authority: History

 In 2005, RTA began building a bus rapid transit line along Euclid Avenue from Public Square to University Circle and then to East Cleveland.
 This was originally to be a subway line running under Euclid Avenue, but the high cost of such a project caused it to be reduced in scope, resulting in the current bus rapid transit project.
 Vehicles operate in an exclusive center median busway from Public Square to Stokes Blvd. and transition to curbside running through University Circle to the Windermere Rapid Transit Station in East Cleveland.
 The vehicles are low-floor, articulated 63 ft buses.

 Naming rights for the line were purchased by the Cleveland Clinic and University Hospitals for twenty-five years.
 The BRT route, originally named the "Silver Line", which serves the two major health industry employers in Cleveland, is named the HealthLine.

 As sections were completed, they were opened to traffic; the entire stretch within the project area was open by October 24, 2008 as part of its grand opening October 24–26, 2008.

+In January 2023, the GCRTA announced the acquisition of sixty Siemens S200 light rail vehicles to replace the system's entire existing rail fleet.
+Twenty-four such cars will replace the Tokyu heavy rail trains used on the Red Line, with an option to acquire 36 additional units to replace the Breda light rail vehicles used on the Blue, Green, and Waterfront lines.
+GCRTA's S200s will include steps at the front right door for boarding at street-level stations on the Blue, Green, and Waterfront.
+Once the acquisition is approved by the GCRTA's board, S200s are expected to begin service in Cleveland in 2026.